 Noise and Vibration

-Once the rail link is operational in 2020, it is expected that there will be minimal impact from noise or vibration on surrounding areas due to the railway running primarily in tunnels.
+Once the rail link is operational in late 2021, it is expected that there will be minimal impact from noise or vibration on surrounding areas due to the railway running primarily in tunnels.
 Design features, such as the use of noise barriers near surface rail, will be incorporated into the design to minimise potential impacts.
 A monitoring and complaints procedure will also be implemented once the rail line is operational.

 Acid Sulphate Soils